 Along the line, VR spawned “augmented reality” (AR) to describe using a small screen, like your mobile phone, to see virtual things overlaid on things in the real world.
 AR enables us to jog with zombies or chase Pikachu in Pokémon Go on your phone.
 Cool.

 Turns out there’s a lot of territory between VR and AR, so somebody came up with MR for “mixed” or “merged” reality.
 People use MR as a kitchen sink for anything they can’t easily define, leaving us wanting for something clearer.

 These terms, VR/AR/MR get even murkier when marketers start playing fast and loose with the jargon.
 Case in point, people routinely label their passive 360 video as “VR” because it’s seen on the same immersive headset.
 So “VR” starts to refer just to the viewing device, ceasing to convey any meaningful expectations to the human about to don the headset.

 OK, but why do I care what you call it?

-There’s something here that’s way more interesting and important than merely the labels for a given device.
-The underlying problem with all of them (VR/AR/MR) is not just that they are barely useful at differentiating technologies, but these terms offer us very little insight into the quality of the digital experience.
+There’s something here way more interesting and important than merely the labels for a given device.
+The underlying problem with VR/AR/MR is not just that they are barely effective at differentiating technologies, but they give no useful insight into the quality of the digital experience for users.

 © 2021 Howard Rose, all rights reserved